 So you're having a wedding or special event, soon.
 How do I know this?
-Because you wouldn't be reading this, if you weren't. :) Everyone wants to have a great wedding, birthday party, quinceanera, or special event, and if you can save some money in the process, why not?
+Because you wouldn't be reading this, if you weren't. :) Everyone wants to have a great wedding, birthday party, quinceanera, or special event, and if you can save some money in the process, why not do so?
 Here are some easy tips on how to have a fabulous wedding or event, and save money, too!

-2. Don't Get Saturday Night Fever - Though "Saturday Night Fever" was an iconic 70s movie, don't catch it!
+2. Don't Get Saturday Night Fever - Though "Saturday Night Fever" was an iconic 70's movie, don't catch it!
 Saturday weddings are the norm and venue owners and vendors know this.
 You'll always pay the "normal," premium price for a Saturday wedding or event.
-Book your event on a Friday, Sunday, or even a weekday, and save some money!
+Book your event on a Friday, Sunday, or even a weekday, and save some serious money!

-4. Use Non-Required Vendors - Many venue owners have a written or verbal contract with vendors, and sometimes, they will receive a referral fee, for each booking the vendor gets from this venue.
-Though this is great for them, it's not for you!
+4. Use Non-Required Vendors - Many venue owners have a written or verbal contracts with vendors, and many times, they will receive a referral fee, for each booking the vendor gets from this venue.
+Though this is great for them, but it's not for you!
 Why?
 Simply because the vendors are not going to lose that referral fee.
 Chances are, they'll raise their prices to cover that fee and you'll end up paying a premium price for the "preferred vendor."
 Some venues will even charge you a fee, if you don't use their vendors.
 Feel free to dispute this fee.
 They want your business, so it doesn't hurt to try.

 6. Use One Venue - Have your wedding ceremony and reception in the same place, if possible.
 This way, you won't have to pay the rental fee for two different venues.
 Many venues offer an outdoor ceremony area and indoor reception area, for one, flat fee.
 Just ask your wedding officiant to perform the service at your venue.
 This also saves time and saves your guests from having to travel to different venues.